 2. Use Standard Formatting

 Keep your resume formatting clean and straightforward.
-Use simple fonts, standard headings, and avoid graphics or fancy design elements that could confuse the ATS.
+Use simple fonts, and standard headings, Microsoft Word document or Google Docs file, and avoid functional resume format, graphics, or fancy design elements that could confuse the ATS.
 Bullet points are your friend, and they allow for a clear presentation of your qualifications and achievements.

 3. Optimize for Keywords but Avoid Keyword Stuffing

-Make sure your resume includes standard sections like Summary, Experience, Education, Skills, and Certifications.
+Make sure your CV includes standard resume sections like Summary, Experience, Education, Skills, and Certifications.
 These help the ATS categorize your information accurately and ensure that nothing important gets overlooked.

 5. Use a Professional Filename